opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 - Use the Roll Down to shift the content of selected cells down, with the bottom cell content replacing the top cell one.

-.. note:: All the Cells menu commands are also available in the menu that opens when right-clicking the xsheet cells.
+.. note:: All the Cells menu commands are also available in the menu that opens when right-clicking the Xsheet cells.

 .. tip:: **To drag a cell selection:**